junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean hides his face behind his burger.
 "Well, here you are."

-He takes a bite on the burger, and lets out a long sigh of satisfaction.
+He takes a bite of the burger, and lets out a long sigh of satisfaction.
 He chews with eyes closed.

 Cas watches him attentively.
 "Good?"

-Dean nods with mouth full, and tips of his lips curving fiercely upward.
+Dean nods with his mouth full, and tips of his lips curving fiercely upward.
 He opens his eyes again once he takes down the bite.
 "Are you kidding me?
 How come I never realize it's so good!"
 He exclaims with satisfaction.
 "I can't even remember why I kept on that salad routine in the first place.
 It's like the best food in the world.
 No wonder it's your favorite, I think it's my favorite too."

-"I'm glad you like it, Dean."
-Cas says, picking up the fork and knife with his ghostly fingers, using them as a handle to push his plate toward Dean.
+"I'm glad you like it, Dean," Cas says, picking up the fork and knife with his ghostly fingers, using them as a handle to push his plate toward Dean.
 "You can have this one too.
 Before my presence makes it cold.
 I'm trying not to freeze the plate by accident."

 Though Dean has become far too attentive in enjoying the meal to hear him.